iuhjui-sugar/boringssl/FUZZING.md

 * renegotiation\_info checks are ignored.

+* Treat an X.509 Certificate SignatureValue as valid if equal to 1 and invalid if equal to 0.

 This is to prevent the fuzzer from getting stuck at a cryptographic invariant in the protocol.

 ## TLS transcripts